 If dentures are your only option, you are in good hands with Dr. Patel.
 He will do everything in his power to make your dentures beautiful, functional and comfortable.

 To be fair, we must include some true statistics about dentures, and the people that wear them.

 Around half of the people who have upper dentures are unhappy with them.
 And nearly three quarters of the people with lower dentures wish they would have made a different decision.

-What this means, when you are a patient of Dr. Hadgis, is that he will try to find alternatives for you that have much better odds of making you happy.
-Dr. Hadgis’ cosmetic dentistry training means that the dentures he does place for his patients are beautiful and appropriate, and his focus on whole-body health means he will do everything he can to make sure your dentures are as comfortable as possible, which will help maintain your oral health and overall well-being.
+What this means, when you are a patient of Dr. Patel, is that he will try to find alternatives for you that have much better odds of making you happy.
+Dr. Patel’s cosmetic dentistry training means that the dentures he does place for his patients are beautiful, appropriate, and as comfortable as possible to help maintain your oral health and overall well-being.
 If your dentures don’t fit well, your nutrition and communication will be affected.

 The gravest consequence of full removal of your teeth is one that many people may not be aware of: deterioration of the jaw bone(s) at the site of the missing teeth.
 Over time, the bone at the site of a missing tooth is reabsorbed by the body.
-If ALL of your teeth are missing, your jaws will shrink.
-This causes a condition called facial collapse, which makes it very difficult for you to wear any kind of denture at all.
+If all of your teeth are missing, your jaw will shrink.
+This condition, called facial collapse, makes it very difficult for you to wear any kind of denture at all.